Executive Chair at Ultimate Kronos Group

-UKG (Ultimate Kronos Group) CEO Aron Ain fiercely contends that there is a direct link between employee engagement, customer satisfaction and business success – and he has proof.
+UKG (Ultimate Kronos Group) Board of Directors Executive Chairman Aron Ain fiercely contends that there is a direct link between employee engagement, customer satisfaction and business success — and he has proof.
 When he became CEO of Kronos in 2005, Ain and team put a laser focus on employee engagement as a growth strategy and saw worldwide employee engagement scores skyrocket as revenue nearly tripled to beyond $1.5 billion.

 In April 2020, Kronos and Ultimate Software merged to become UKG, and Ain was tapped to be the CEO and chairman of the combined company with more than 13,000 employees and $3 billion in revenue.
 With 50,000 organizations using its solutions across 115-plus countries, UKG is one of the largest cloud companies in the world as a leading global provider of HCM, payroll, HR service delivery and workforce management solutions.